 You can add chicken or eggs or your favorite meat as long as it’s lean protein.
 The other toppings that people go berserk with are pickled veggies, cheese, and sauces.
 Use them with discretion as flour tortillas are already high in sodium and too much of it isn’t good for your vital organs.

-Careful Of The Fats Used
+3. Be Careful Of The Fats Used

 Trans fats are a huge part of readymade tacos.
 Choose high-quality tacos that are made using oils rich in unsaturated fats like olive oil.
 Monounsaturated fats help in lowering LDL (bad) cholesterol levels while increasing HDL levels (good) cholesterol.
 The right fats can also provide you with antioxidants that fight free radical damage and oxidative stresses in the body.